Zerto Virtual Replication: CoreDR

 Virtacore can help you create, implement and maintain your disaster recovery plan.

-For information how you can achieve 15 second RPOs in you Disaster Recovery Plan, watch this short video or read the article below:
+For information how you can achieve 15 second RTOs in you Disaster Recovery Plan, watch this short video or read the article below:

-Is your company’s recovery point objective (or RPO) rendering your disaster recovery plan useless?
+Is your company’s recovery time objective (or RTO) rendering your disaster recovery plan useless?
 Don’t fret – there’s a solution.
-I’m here to share a new disaster recovery option available through Virtacore that will cut your RPO down from hours to seconds.
+I’m here to share a new disaster recovery option available through Virtacore that will cut your RTO down from hours to seconds.